juvar/murano-tutorial/source/simple_vm_application.rst

    |_  logo.png

-The structure of the typical Murano Application is described here:
+The structure of the typical Murano Application is described here: :ref:`what_is_inside_package_label`
-.. todo:: add link

-The interesting part of Simple VM is that it does not install any software on the instance it creates.
+The unusual part of Simple VM is that it does not install any software on the instance it creates.
 That's why there is no any .sh script that would install software and consequently there is no template for install script in Resouces folder.
 On the other hand, Simple VM provides a restart action, which is available at Murano Dashboard.
 The logic of Restart action is placed in Restart.template and restart.sh.